Every time we leave the continent we feel that we truly have left our hearts in Africa. It is one of our favorite places to explore on earth.

 They are also the only remaining home of the severely endangered mountain gorillas.

 We met the world's premier gorilla expert Ian Redmond while traveling in India and have wanted to visit the gorillas ever since.
+While haven't actually visited the Gorillas yet, we do feel we know a lot after meeting Ian and talking with Rwanda Tourism.

 Virunga National Park and the Virunga Mountains are home to other interesting animals such as Chimpanzees, forest elephants and the okapi (a mammal similar to the giraffe but with much shorter legs and neck, they have stripes down their legs).